BizarroKlyza/COMP330-Notes/source/_posts/Week-1-Lecture-1.md

 tags:
 ---

-*Contributors: Anthony Klyza, Elise McCabe, Jamie Simpson*
+*Contributors: Anthony Klyza, Elise McCabe, Jamie Simpson, Lin Xie*

 ## What is computer graphics
 Computer graphics is about producing images or animations.